JOSE JOAN MORALES | AI Transformation Strategist

 Objective: To transition from a lagging-indicator reporter to a leading-indicator risk governor.

-Playbook Action: Specifically, utilize AI analysis of repository data to identify “dark debt” and high-risk code patterns.
-Translate this technical probability into executive business risk.
+Playbook Action: Use AI analysis of repository data to identify “dark debt” and high-risk code patterns.
+Then translate this technical probability into executive business risk.

 Systemic Mandate: The Cognitive Strategist is authorized to halt a release train based on predictive risk models.